jhvanderschee/jekyllcodex/_without-plugin/instagram.md

 ### Introduction

-This script creates an instagram feed of a user.
+This script displays the instagram feed of a user.
 The script reads an RSS feed of your instagram account, provided by [Zapier](https://zapier.com).

 {% include instagram.html feedUrl="https://zapier.com/engine/rss/2502510/jhvanderschee" %}